ceph/ceph/doc/man/8/ceph-fuse.rst

    Connect to specified monitor (instead of looking through ceph.conf).

+.. option:: -k <path-to-keyring>

+   Provide path to keyring; useful when it's absent in standard locations.

 .. option:: --client_mountpoint/-r root_directory

    Use root_directory as the mounted root, rather than the full Ceph tree.